How To Get Along After a Bruising Election

 Political polarization has driven a wedge between Americans who need to reconnect with each other through shared experiences and learning to “disagree better,” New Jersey Gov. Phil Murphy and Utah Gov. Spencer Cox told a Rotunda audience on Tuesday.

-Murphy, a Democrat, and Cox, a Republican, were part of the latest installment of the Democracy Dialogue series, “How Americans Can Disagree Better,” sponsored by the University of Virginia’s Miller Center of Public Affairs and its Karsh Institute of Democracy.
+Murphy, a Democrat, and Cox, a Republican, were part of the latest installment of the Democracy Dialogue series, “How Americans Can Disagree Better,” sponsored by the University of Virginia’s Miller Center of Public Affairs and the Karsh Institute of Democracy.

 The National Governors Association sponsors the “Disagree Better” initiative, which includes both governors.
 The effort promotes healthy and productive disagreement “that allows us to find solutions and solve problems instead of endlessly bickering.”